CCS-voidBird/PhD_Notebook/Month3.md

    + **[Add a pragraph to explain neurons]** The role of neurons is process the data by its build-in function and weight, a single neuron probably won't have exact meaning in reality.
    + A certain number $N$ of artificial neuron (as far as channels) can contribute into a layer (can be defined as hidden layer or output layer), each layer contain a weight&bias matrix ($N_{output} \times N_{input}$).
 By default, the input data will be reformatted as a ($N_ {input}\times M$) matrix; the input layer won't perform any calculations (as long as transformation) to the data, then the first hidden layer receives the data, it feed the data into a activate function $Af$ such as sigmoid, softmax and linear, the process can be described as $A = Af(wx +b)$, and the dimension of the output will be a ($N_{output} \times M$) matrix until the output layer which has a $(N \times N_y)$ weight matrix exports the predicted $\hat{y}$.
 The above process is also be named as feed-forward propagation.
    + As in the real cases with big data, the predict of the feed-forward propagation of a typical neural network (such as MLP), will be a $(1\times M)$ vector (for single label) or $(N \times M)$ matrix for $N$ labels, there will be a loss function ($L$) such as MSE (Mean Squared Error) and  Cross Entropy to measure distances between prediction and observation.
 The overall error will be $Error = L(\hat{y},y)$
    + After getting total error, there are several options for update weight/bias matrix.
 The [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) method has been a widely used approach for reduce error rate in many kinds of models.
+The core theory of  backpropagation method is the gradient descent [[3]](#3).
+The backpropagation calculates the gradient of the loss function, and upgrade weight matrix by the chain rule.
 3. Deep learning
    + Deep learning methodology is a sub-type of artificial neural network which is also classified into machine learning algorithm [[1]](#1).
 The main difference between deep learning and conventional neural network is the neural network would basically transmit data though layers, while the deep learning models tend to associate signal selection and transformation.
 4. CNN